the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 While the logical OR operator is well supported in browsers and older Node.js versions, it comes with the nuanced flaw of evaluating all falsy values to false.
-In contrast, the nullish coalescing operator takes care of this flaw, is however only available in modern browsers (and modern Node.js) and therefore not widely used yet.
+In contrast, the nullish coalescing operator takes care of this flaw, but is just a recent addition in the JavaScript language and therefore not widely used yet.

 When using a function like we did in the previous examples, there is another approach called the **default paramater**.
 This means we can give each parameter a fallback value in case of the value being `undefined` or `null`: